pi-hole/docs/docs/api/tls.md

 Note that you have to add the **CA** certificate (e.g., `/etc/pihole/tls_ca.crt`) and not the server certificate (e.g., `/etc/pihole/tls.pem`).

 It is worth noting that the certificate is only valid for the domain that you had configured during certificate creation.
 If you access the Pi-hole web interface using a different domain, you will get a warning.
 This is because the certificate does not match the domain.
 You can either add the certificate for the other domain as well or you can create a new certificate for the other domain.
+You can easily create a new certificate by removing the old certificate and restarting `pihole-FTL` (e.g., `sudo rm /etc/pihole/tls* && sudo service pihole-FTL restart`).
+This will create a new certificate for the domain configured in `/etc/pihole/pihole.toml` (setting `webserver.domain`).

 <!-- markdownlint-disable code-block-style -->
 !!! warning "Security warning"